Last updated: 09/13/2021

 - Are vaccines available in Austria for U.S. citizens to receive?
 Yes.

-- All residents of Austria who possess an eCard (Austrian national healthcare system) are eligible to receive free COVID-19 vaccines.
+- All residents of Austria who possess an eCard (Austrian national healthcare) are eligible to receive free COVID-19 vaccines.
+U.S. citizens on visitor status may be required to pay.

 - What vaccines are available in Austria?
-AstraZeneca, Pfizer, Moderna, Johnson & Johnson.
+Pfizer, Moderna, Johnson & Johnson, and AstraZeneca (phased out).

 - For more information, visit the Austrian Ministry of Social Affairs, Health Care and Consumer Protection website.

-- U.S. citizens who are residents of Vienna can register for COVID-19 vaccinations at impfservice.wien (German and English).
+- U.S. citizen residents of Vienna can register for COVID-19 vaccinations at impfservice.wien (German and English).
 Residents of other provinces should check with local health department for information.

 - The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.